-Excess administration of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) can result in metabolic alkalosis.
-Avoid PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients with alkalosis or at risk for alkalosis.
+Excess administration of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) can result in metabolic alkalosis.
+Avoid PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients with alkalosis or at risk for alkalosis.

-PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) is not indicated for the treatment of hypochloremic hypokalemic alkalosis.
+PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) is not indicated for the treatment of hypochloremic hypokalemic alkalosis.
 Avoid use in patients with hypochloremic hypokalemic alkalosis.